Brad Berry: Coaching career

 After hanging up his skates, Berry returned to North Dakota as an assistant coach just after the team had won its seventh National Title.
 Berry stayed with the team for six seasons before taking an AHL assistant coaching position with the Manitoba Moose.
 After a two-year term, Berry was a scout for the Vancouver Canucks for another two seasons before returning behind the bench as an assistant for the Columbus Blue Jackets.
 In his second year with Columbus, the Jackets had a disastrous season that saw head coach Scott Arniel fired at the midway point.
 While another assistant, Todd Richards, was given the reins, Berry left and returned once more to Grand Forks for his second stint as an assistant with his alma mater.

 After three years Berry was named head coach for the University of North Dakota when Dave Hakstol was hired to coach of the Philadelphia Flyers.
 In his premier season Berry became the first coach in NCAA history to lead his team to a National Title in his inaugural campaign.
+Berry was fired on March 23, 2025 following his tenth season with the team.